esamattis/react-zorm/README.md

     -   🚀 As performant as React form libraries can get!
 -   🛑 No components, just a React hook
     -   🧳 Bring your own UI!
 -   🛑 No internal form state.
-The form state in the form
+The form state is just in the form
     -   If you need to access the form values before validation use refs
     -   ...or just create controlled inputs if you need a value in render.
 Even if this library does not provide them it doesn't mean you cannot use them!
 Use debounce/throttle if perf is an issue